Siege of Babylon Fortress: Aftermath

 Although Babylon was captured, Theodore and his army managed to slip away to Rauda during the night, whence they continued to fight the Muslims.

 During this time, Theodore assembled an army in the Nile Delta and put two generals in charge of defending Samannud.
 Hearing of this, 'Amr went north to destroy this army.
 The two generals in Samannud refused to fight the Muslims, but Theodore fought 'Amr there and defeated him, inflicting many casualties on the Muslims.
 Unable to damage any cities in the Nile Delta, they retreated back to Babylon.
 However, Theodore was unable to follow up this victory by recapturing Babylon.

-The final assault of the Muslims was on Good Friday, April 6 641, and by Easter Monday the Roman troops had evacuated and began marching to Nikiû.
-The Romans were given a few days to evacuate so they might celebrate Easter.
-Many Copts who were imprisoned in Babylon, either for refusing to accept Chalcedon or on suspicion of treachery, were released from prison by the Romans, but Eudocianus, the brother of Domentianus, had them scourged and their hands cut off.

 The Byzantine commanders knew that the next target of the Muslims would be Alexandria.
 They accordingly prepared for the expected siege of the city.
 Their strategy was to keep the Muslims away from Alexandria by destroying their power through continued sallies and attacks from the fort.
 Even if this did not keep them away, it would weaken them morally and physically.
 It would be more of a war of patience than strength.
 In February 641, 'Amr set off for Alexandria from Babylon with his army.
 All along the road from Babylon to Alexandria, the Byzantines had left regiments to delay, and if possible, inflict losses on the advancing Muslims.